zekth/website-1/content/general-guides/install.md

 ```

-After this you should be able to access reef-pi from the browser
+After this, you should be able to access reef-pi from the browser